1. NightsBridge Online Calendar (BridgeIT)

 What are domestic goods and services

-The Act seems 'any domestic goods and services' as:
+The Act sees 'any domestic goods and services' as:

 • cleaning and maintenance